-This tutorial demonstrates how you can deploy a simple application that connects to the
+This tutorial shows how to deploy a simple application that connects to the

 The sample application used in this tutorial is a condensed form of the Kubernetes sample guestbook application.

 Before running the commands below, ensure that your

 kubectl configuration references the DKP cluster on which you want to install the application.
 You can do this by setting the

 KUBECONFIG environment variable to the appropriate kubeconfig file’s location.

 To deploy the sample application